Bea Miles

-Beatrice Miles (17 September 1902 – 3 December 1973) was an Australian eccentric and bohemian rebel.
+Beatrice Miles (also known as Bee Miles) (17 September 1902 – 3 December 1973) was an Australian eccentric and bohemian rebel.
 Described as Sydney's "iconic eccentric", she was known for her contentious relationships with the city's taxi drivers and for her ability to quote any passage from Shakespeare for money.

 Biography

 Born in Ashfield, New South Wales, to Maria Louisa Miles (née Binnington), and the third of five surviving children, she grew up in the Sydney suburb of St Ives.
 Her father, William John Miles, was a wealthy public accountant and hot-headed businessman, who had a tempestuous relationship with his daughter.
 She studied at Abbotsleigh School and enrolled in an arts course, but opted out, citing a lack of Australian subject matter.
 Miles also enrolled in medicine, which was unusual for women at that time, but she contracted encephalitis lethargica in her first year.
 The disease permanently and profoundly changed her personality, although not her intelligence, and she was unable to finish her studies and became an eccentric and notorious identity in and around Sydney.

 In 1923, tired of his daughter's bohemian behaviour and lifestyle, Miles' father had her committed to a hospital for the insane, in Gladesville, New South Wales, where she stayed for two years.
 After that Miles lived on the street and was known for her outrageous behaviour.
 She was arrested many times and claimed to have been "falsely convicted 195 times, fairly 100 times".
 For a while Miles was living in a cave behind one of the Sydney beaches.
 She received a small monthly income from her father's estate and she drew on this to pay her debts.
 It was said that she always carried a A£5 note pinned to her skirts, so that the police could not arrest her for vagrancy.

 Miles and her brother John joined the far-right Australia First Movement in 1941, at which time she gave an address in Elizabeth Bay on her membership application.
 Her father had been associated with extremist causes for a number of years, however there are no records of her having any involvement in the movement's activities and she was not among the members of the movement interned in 1942.